elspanishgeek/elspanishgeek.github.io/_tabs/handbook.md

 ## What is this?

 I have terrible memory, so I make it a habit to jot down everything.
-This includes ideas I want to explore, crucial validated assumptions I can't afford to forget, and insightful nuggets I've come across from people smarter than myself.
+This includes ideas I want to explore, I ideas I've validated and can't afford to forget, and insightful concepts, explanations, and nuggets of wisdom I've come across from people smarter than myself.
 I then diligently store all this information in a searchable format.
-Instead of trying to boost my memory recall, I rely on the trusty `Ctrl/Cmd + F` shortcut to navigate to the relevant keywords I know will lead me to the information I seek.
+Instead of trying to boost my memory recall, I rely on the trusty `Ctrl/Cmd + F` shortcut to quickly find what I'm looking for.
 However, over the past 12 years, I've scattered these notes across numerous platforms and applications, forcing me to become my own makeshift SQL expert, performing manual JOIN operations to locate what I need.

-This handbook is a living document that keeps getting updated with all this valuable knowledge into one accessible location.
-It's my way of enabling quick keyword searches in one centralized place.
-I figured that if it helps me, it might just be useful for someone else too.
+The goal of this handbook is to act as a living document that keeps me honest and organized by forcing me to continue to update it in one accessible location.
+Also, I figured that if it helps me, it might just be useful for someone else too.

 <hr/>